 \emph{...where we review how an interacting fixed point imposes predictivity on a quantum field theory.
 Further, we revisit the concept of effective asymptotic safety and how it can result in predictivity in an effective-field-theory setup with a finite new-physics scale.}\\

-At an asymptotically safe fixed point, all beta functions of a system vanish, realizing quantum scale symmetry.
+In a quantum field theory (QFT), scale-dependent couplings encode the effect of quantum fluctuations.
+By integrating out quantum fluctuations with momenta larger than a momentum scale $k$, one obtains the scale dependence of a dimensionless coupling $g_i(k)$, encoded in its beta function $\beta_{g_i}$.
+At a Renormalization Group (RG) fixed point, all beta functions of a system vanish, realizing quantum scale symmetry.
+If RG trajectories are picked for which the UV regime is determined by quantum scale symmetry, one refers to the resulting model as asymptotically safe, and the fixed point itself as an asymptotically safe fixed point.
 Several dynamical mechanisms can be at the heart of such a fixed point, see \cite{Eichhorn:2018yfc} for a review.
 As a consequence, one can consider the mathematical limit in which the RG scale is taken to arbitrarily high values, and obtain a path integral that is well-defined in this limit, i.e., a fundamental theory.
 Firstly, such a limit is physically challenging to access; and secondly, it does not imply that new physics might not exist at some high scale.
 In this paper, our main focus will therefore not be on the UV completeness that follows as a consequence of asymptotic safety.
 Instead, we will focus on the predictivity that it implies -- even in settings where new physics does indeed exist at high scales.